The History of Netball: Roots and Origins

 • 1897 – Netball was introduced to Australia from England, and began its rapid spread through the country.

-• Start of 20thcentury – Netball became established and widespread throughout Australia.
+• Start of 20th century – Netball became established and widespread throughout Australia.

 • 1924 – Interstate competitions began.